-Statements Regarding Sex Discrimination under Title IX
+Statement Regarding Sex Discrimination under Title IX

 As mandated by the federal Title IX statutes and under the regulations set forth in Part 106 of Title 34 of the Code of Federal Regulations, the University does not unlawfully discriminate on the basis of sex in any educational program or activity that the University operates.
-Title IX's mandate not to discriminate based on sex extends to students, employees, and others in all aspects of the University's programs, activities, and operations.
+Title IX's mandate not to discriminate on the basis of sex extends to students, employees, and other persons in all aspects of the University's programs, activities, and operations.
 Inquiries regarding how Title IX applies to the University may be referred to the University Title IX Coordinator (contact information below), to the Assistant Secretary at the U.S. Department of Education Office for Civil Rights, or to both.